FriendsOfCake/awesome-cakephp/README.md

 - ~~[Tools:Passwordable](https://github.com/dereuromark/cakephp-tools) - Containing [Passwordable behavior](http://www.dereuromark.de/2011/08/25/working-with-passwords-in-cakephp/) for a DRY approach von modern password hashing.~~
 - ~~[Sanction plugin](https://github.com/josegonzalez/cakephp-sanction) - Centralize all of those permissions in a single file.~~
 - ~~[OpAuth](https://github.com/uzyn/cakephp-opauth) - Opauth provides a standardized method for PHP applications to interface with authentication providers.~~
+- [HybridAuth plugin](https://github.com/ADmad/CakePHP-HybridAuth) - A plugin which allows using the [HybridAuth](https://github.com/hybridauth/hybridauth) social sign on library with CakePHP.

 ## Markup
 *Plugins for working with markup.*